 - March 2013, Massachusetts: $3,000,000 Settlement: An elderly man arrives at an urgent care center complaining of flank and groin pain.
 While there, it is noted that his blood pressure has also elevated and there is blood in his urine.
 The attending physician diagnosis the man with a kidney stone and schedules a renal ultrasound for the next day.
 The man returns the following day for the ultrasound and the results come back negative.
 The physician suggests the man should schedule a CT scan with his primary care doctor and informs him that if the pain were to increase, he should go to the emergency room.
 The next morning, the man is discovered by his to be in great distress.
 An ambulance is called and he is rushed to the hospital where he is diagnosed with a ruptured abdominal aortic aneurysm.
 During an emergency surgery, it is realized that the man had lost a large quantity of blood.
 A second surgery is required where it is found that a portion of his bowel tissue had died.
 The man’s blood loss ultimately leads to a diagnosis of ischemia, which requires the man to undergo skilled nursing rehabilitation for about six months.
 The man files a medical malpractice suit against the urgent care physician for failing to timely diagnose the aortic aneurysm.
 He alleges that an abdominal aortic aneurism can leak prior to rupture and that such a leak creates symptoms identical to the ones he presented upon his initial visit.
 The defendant argues that when the plaintiff visited the urgent care center, the aneurysm had not yet ruptured and his complaints were not consistent with a ruptured abdominal aortic aneurysm.
 The parties agree to settle before trial for $3,000,000.

 - 2012, New York: $750,000 Settlement.
-Wrongful death case involving a 55 year-old man who had an aortic aneurysm three year before.
-Emergency room did not rule out aortic aneurysm when he presented with chest pain and gave him blood thinners and failed to address man's rising blood pressure.
+Wrongful death case involving a 55-year-old man who had an aortic aneurysm three years before.
+Emergency room did not rule out an aortic aneurysm when he presented with chest pain and gave him blood thinners and failed to address man's rising blood pressure.